Documentation Index

 cordon route add --scope user --host api.openai.com \

---auth-type bearer --source keyring --account openai
+--auth-type header --header-name Authorization --scheme Bearer --source keyring --account openai

 After adding a keyring-backed route, store the secret with cordon secret set ACCOUNT.
 Use cordon route show NAME to find the keyring account for a route.
 1Password routes don’t need this step — credentials are fetched from 1Password directly.